 Unfortunately, it’s less common for our pets to pass away naturally in their sleep.
 Instead, as owners, we’re tasked with making this life-ending decision on their behalf.
 At Molesey Vets, we believe that choosing to have your pet put to sleep (euthanised) is the kindest thing you can do for them if they are suffering.

 As pet owners, we understand how special pets are to their human companions and how upsetting it is when it’s time to say goodbye.
 To give you the best support possible, our clinical and reception teams have all completed specific training in pet bereavement.

-Questions we get asked about pet euthanasia include:
+Questions we get asked about pet bereavement include:

 - How will I know when it’s the right time?

 - Should I stay with my pet?

 - Should I let other pets or my children be there?

 The final decision ultimately lies with you.
 However, our Veterinary team has the experience and knowledge to offer you advice, explain your pet’s condition and what they will be experiencing, and answer your questions.
 We are here to support you too, so please don’t hesitate to give us a call us on 0208 979 1384.

 At the Molesey Veterinary Centre, your pet will always be treated with the care and dignity they deserve.
 We use a trusted pet cremation service who will also care for your pet in this way.

 Remembering your pet